ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 A File Selection Sheet will appear, allowing you to find and select one image file.
 Select a JPEG, PNG, GIF or PDF.

-When a multi-page PDF file is added as an Overlay, you will see page controls show up when your mouse cursor moves over the overlay.
-Use the left and right arrow buttons, or the arrow keys on yoru keyboard to move through the PDF pages.
+When a multi-page PDF file is added as an Overlay, you will see page controls show up when your mouse cursor moves over the Overlay.
+Use the left and right arrow buttons, or the arrow keys on your keyboard to move through the PDF pages.
 To jump to a specific page, click the page number area.

 Animated GIFs are also supported—let’s use that last one responsibly, shall we?

 **ProTip:** When creating an image in an external graphics application for an Overlay, PNG is a great format.
 PNG saves losslessly (without visible degradation from data compression), and can have an alpha channel (allowing parts of the image to be transparent).
 This can add an additional pro touch to your onscreen look.
-If you’re interested in a “lower third” graphic, create a PNG in the graphics editor of choice and use it as an Image Overlay in Ecamm Live.
 {:.notice--info}

 ### Editing Image Overlays